MicrosoftDocs/architecture-center/docs/guide/technology-choices/microservices-assessment.md

 - Does the tool chain have community support and a support model and provide proper channels and documentation?

 ## Identify business areas that change frequently
 A microservices architecture is flexible and adaptable.
-During assessment, drive a discussion in the organization to determine the areas that your colleagues think will change more frequently.
-Building microservices allows teams to respond to changes requested by customers quickly and minimize regression testing efforts.
+During assessment, drive a discussion in the organization to determine the areas that your colleagues think will change frequently.
+Building microservices allows teams to quickly respond to changes that customers request and minimize regression testing efforts.
 In a monolithic application, a change in one module requires numerous levels of regression testing and reduces agility in releasing new versions.

 Consider these factors:
 - Is the service independently deployable?